AniketRatan27/Chat-Application/README.md

  Note :-

  -> By default React runs at port(localhost:/5173).
- -> open as many tabs on the same port( http://localhost:5173/) -> Remember Both the users should Enter the same RoomId
+ -> open two or more tabs on the same port( http://localhost:5173/) -> Remember the users should Enter the same RoomId

  Example-: (like username1 = 123(roomId)  in one tab
  then username2 = 123(roomID) in another tab)